-Most Knowsley residents live in the suburban towns of Huyton, Kirkby, Prescot, Whiston and Halewood.
-The majority of the development in these towns took place from the 1920s onwards, much of the growth having been as a result of Liverpool overspill.
+Knowsley comprises a belt of large suburban towns, villages and open areas.
+Most residents live in the suburban towns of Huyton, Kirkby, Prescot, Whiston and Halewood.
+The majority of development in these towns date from the 1920s onwards, with much of the growth resulting from "overspill" development from the City of Liverpool.
 The exceptions to this include the older historic town of Prescot and a few pockets of older development in the other towns.
-The towns include several major suburban housing areas served by town and/or district centres providing a range of mainly local shopping and other services.
+The suburban housing areas are served by town and/or district centres providing a range of mainly local shopping and other services.

-The Borough contains a number of large industrial and business areas which play a crucial economic role in the City Region, including Knowsley Industrial Park (in Kirkby), the Jaguar / Land Rover car plant (in Halewood), and Kings, Huyton and Prescot Business Parks in the central belt of the Borough.
-Knowsley Industrial Park is one of the largest industrial areas in Europe.
-Whiston Hospital is another major employer of sub-regional significance.
-The employment and housing areas of the borough are generally highly segregated.
+The Borough contains a number of large industrial and business parks which play a crucial economic role in the City Region.
+These include the very large Knowsley Industrial Park and Business Park (in Kirkby), the Jaguar Land Rover car plant (in Halewood), and Kings, Huyton and Prescot Business Parks in the